Have you ever had a commercial property valuation done and wondered, “How did they come up with that number?”

-With Australia’s commercial property market projected to grow at a compound annual growth rate of 8.6% from 2025 to 2034 (Claight, 2024), having a solid grasp of these methods can give you an edge in the market.
+Australia’s commercial property market expected to grow at around 8.6% annually from 2025 to 2034 (Claight, 2024).
+Knowing how these valuation methods work can give you a real advantage when planning your next move.

 Let’s explore the best commercial property valuation methods and when to use each one.